Pneumonia is a disease that every farmer who rears calves will most likely have seen, and it’s one of the largest causes of calf mortality.

 When speaking recently to a number of farmers that had suffered outbreaks of respiratory disease on their farms, most had not thought to use respiratory vaccines as a preventative health management tool for keeping their calves healthy.
 Most only started using vaccines after they had suffered a disease outbreak.

-A report prepared by AHDB Dairy, following a number of interviews with farmers and vets, found that vaccination on British dairy farms is generally implemented in reaction to ‘a problem’.
+A report prepared by AHDB Dairy, following several interviews with farmers and vets, found that vaccination on British dairy farms is generally implemented in reaction to ‘a problem’1.

 However, with the beef and dairy livestock industries challenged with reducing antibiotic use by 10-20% by 2020, the proactive use of vaccines is going to have to enter more into farmer and vet discussions.